Teaching

 Graduate Supervision

-I have supervised 6 students in the LSE MSc in Applied Social Data Science.
+LSE MSc Applied Social Data Science

-- J Chen (2024) | What Makes the News: Selection Bias in Collective Action Reporting by Domestic and Dissident Media in China
+What Makes the News: Selection Bias in Collective Action Reporting by Domestic and Dissident Media in China

-- L Fung (2024) | Public Attitudes Towards Foreign Trade During the US-China Trade War: a Reddit Case Study
+Public Attitudes Towards Foreign Trade During the US-China Trade War: a Reddit Case Study

-- V Finsterwald (2023) | Postpartum Depression: Analyzing Reddit Social Media Behaviour for Deepening Understanding and Early Detection – A Quantitative Text Analysis and Machine Learning Approach
+Postpartum Depression: Analyzing Reddit Social Media Behaviour for Deepening Understanding and Early Detection – A Quantitative Text Analysis and Machine Learning Approach

-- M Feldman (2022) | The Ties that Bind: A social network analysis of cultural capital in Denmark
+The Ties that Bind: A Social Network Analysis of Cultural Capital in Denmark